tnakazato/priism/doc/INSTALL.md

 ## Overview

-PRIISM is an imaging tool for radio interferometry based on sparse modeling technique.
+PRIISM is an imaging tool for radio interferometry based on the sparse modeling technique.
 It is implemented as a Python module so that it is able to work on various types of platforms.

 PRIISM is not only able to generate an image but also able to choose the best image from the